d19n-llc/node-mq/README.md

 	"Access-Token": process.env.API_ACCESS_TOKEN,
 	"X-Custom-Header": "<CUSTOM_HEADER_VALUE>"
 }

+module.exports.queueSettings = {
+	// Support applications running in clusters
+	// For PM2 this variable is declared in the ecosystem.config.js
+	appInstanceId: process.env.INSTANCE_ID
+};
 ```

 Example of the http headers in the message queue.
 Make sure your nginx config